RondaLab/Ronda_Lab_general/Utils/README_for_Code_Usage.md

 ### 2. Open Terminal.app (for Macbook users), or any shell environment (e.g.: GitBash)

-### 3. [Optional] Redirect your working directory (wd) to the folder files indicated in step one are saved. \n
+### 3. [Optional] Redirect your working directory (wd) to the folder files indicated in step one are saved. \
-   [Trick] For Macbook users, you can directly open terminal under the desired folder by tapping at the folder in Finder and selecting 'New Terminal at Folder' \n
+   [Trick] For Macbook users, you can directly open terminal under the desired folder by tapping at the folder in Finder and selecting 'New Terminal at Folder' \
-   [Note] It is better to redirect your wd to the desired folder so that you will not need to type in the directories repeatedly later \n
+   [Note] It is better to redirect your wd to the desired folder so that you will not need to type in the directories repeatedly later \

 ### 4. In command line, type in the commands